-On behalf of the Board, I would like to take this opportunity to express our heartfelt gratitude to our valued management and employees of the Group for their perseverance and commitment and to our stakeholders, business partners, tenants, customers, suppliers, financiers and the authorities for their unwavering support and trust in us throughout these unprecedented times.
+On behalf of the Board, I would like to take this opportunity to express our heartfelt appreciation to our valued management team and employees of the Group for their perseverance and commitment.
+Also, with the continuous support from our stakeholders, business partners, tenants, customers, suppliers, financiers and authorities, we are able to endure and rise above the current challenging times.
 To our shareholders, thank you for your confidence in our Group and for continuing your journey with us.
-Lastly, to my fellow Directors, we would like to extend our sincerest appreciation for your invaluable counsel and guidance throughout the year.
+Lastly, to my fellow Directors, we would like to extend our sincerest appreciation for your insightful leadership and guidance throughout the year.

-DATO' TAN BOON KANG DPMT, DPNS Group Executive Chairman
+DATO' TAN BOON KANG DPMT.
+DPNS

+Group Executive Chairman